11 Thin-Layer Chromatography of Drug-Like Compounds

 TLC of Standards

-- Spot 2 TLC plates: one with standards A, B and C and one with standards B, C and D (singly spot each sample for now and be sure to rinse your spotter with ethyl acetate between each sample as specified in the week 2 procedure for the research project).
+- Spot 2 TLC plates: one with standards A, B and C and one with standards B, C and D (singly spot each sample for now and be sure to rinse your spotter with pure ethyl acetate between each sample as specified in the week 2 procedure for the research project).
 Remember to label the top of each of your TLC plates with your initials, the date and the eluent you will use to develop that plate (40:60 EA:CH in this case)

 - Run each TLC plate in their own developing chamber.
 Remember to make sure that the places where you spotted your samples are above the level of the eluent in the bottom of the chamber.